 I know what it’s like to feel unbearably lazy and unmotivated.

 For the most part, I have no problem focusing on what I’m doing and getting everything on my to-do list done.

 But some days, I just can’t sit at my desk for more than 10 minutes straight.

 I felt sleepy all the time.

-Sometimes we’re just tired.
+Sometimes you’re just tired.

-And I honestly believe this is perfectly natural.
+And I believe this is perfectly natural.

 10 Helpful Things To Do When You Don’t Feel Like Doing Anything